Ice-Citron/Ice-Citron/README.md

 My favourite YouTubers are thrite, Grian, WolfyPlayz and Ken (Clash Royale).

 > Unfortunately, currently I've currently slowed down on number of commits on Github.
 As I'm currently busy working as a AI training data labeller and is getting into and building FPV drones from scratch.
+>
+> I still haven't finished my personal website as well.
+I think I will get to that by the end of August probably.

 ---